wxphp/wxphp/README.md

 Made with [contributors-img](https://contributors-img.firebaseapp.com).

-PHP 7 upgrade has been sponsored by
+PHP 7 and 8 upgrades have been sponsored by

 <a href="https://rangee.com/">
   <img src="https://rangee.com/wp-content/uploads/2018/09/Rangee_Logo_2018_small.jpg"/>